dihedron/docproc/README.md

 ## The `include` function

-`ginkgo` provides and additional custom function, called `include`.
+`ginkgo` provides an additional custom function, called `include`.
 It can be used when you want to include a sub-template and you would like it to be padded left with a fixed string, which will be applied line by line.
 For instance this is an easy way to include some file and have it automatically indented.
 Look at `tests/outer.tpl` to see how it includes a bash script prepending `> ` to each line.

 ## Why `ginkgo`?